Bridgewater Triangle: Media

-In 2021, an audio-drama podcast was produced, created by Aaron Mahnke, which follows a professor of the paranormal in his exploration of the Bridgewater Triangle.
-The podcast stars Misha Collins, Melissa Ponzio, and Karan Soni with guest appearances from Will Wheaton.
+In 2021, the audio-drama podcast Bridgewater was produced, created by Aaron Mahnke, which follows a professor of the paranormal in his exploration of the Bridgewater Triangle.
+The podcast stars Misha Collins, Melissa Ponzio, and Karan Soni with guest appearances from Wil Wheaton.
 It ran two seasons, with a total of 22 episodes.

 Paranormal claims

 Common to most of these areas is a mix of reported phenomena, that includes reports of: